Website author headshot

 What reviewers think

-Magazine reviewers and YouTubers have tried this product—so we've summarized their strongest opinions below.
+Bloggers and YouTubers have tried this product—so we've summarized their strongest opinions below.
+Links to full reviews follow.

-How useful are hifi reviews?
-We consider them useful for three things: (1) Surfacing new products you should demo in person at a dealer.
-(2) Learning which products reviewers unanimously praise as the best they've ever heard (this means they probably are legitimately great).
-(3) Identifying a product's unique attributes that satisfy your idiosyncratic needs and tastes.
-Beyond that, we discount what reviewers say because they heap praise on everything—rarely being negative for fear of souring relationships with manufacturers.
-Further, they seldom have more than a couple products on-hand at once, relying on their imperfect memories to compare to past products.
+What are hifi reviews useful for?
+(1) Identifying products you should demo in person at a dealer.
+(2) Learning which products reviewers unanimously praise as the best they've heard (this means they probably are legitimately great).
+(3) Identifying a product's attributes that satisfy your idiosyncratic needs and tastes.
+Beyond that, we often discount what reviewers say because they heap praise on most products—and are often apprehensive about publishing strong criticism or comparisons between products.
+Further, they seldom have more than a few products on-hand, often relying on their memories to compare past products.
+Always listen for yourself.

 GIRO: